mksahakyan/dcache-api-rest/README.md

 > Move a folder or a file objects into a new directory.
 The destination path is specified in **destination** structure.

+>Here's an example of how to call the REST API to move a file into the myNewFolder folder.

 ##### Request